COMMLAW 2500 - Commercial Law II

 4. QUESTION 2 is worth 10 marks.

-5. This is a ‘Take-Home’ and ‘Open Book’ test worth 30% of your overall grade for this subject.
+5. This is a ‘Take-Home’ and ‘Open Book’ test/assignment worth 30% of your overall grade for this subject.

-7. Your answer must be type written (double spaced and single sided on A4 paper).
+7. Your answer must be type written and double spaced.
 A font of not less than 12 must be used, and a word count shown at the end of your test answer.
 An answer that does not have a word-count may not be marked.

-11. Students please note that for your Class Test answer, you must submit using the "Turnitin" process done through the MyUni site before 2.00 pm of the relevant due date.
+11. Students please note that for your Class Test/Assignment answer, you must submit using the "Turnitin" process done through the MyUni site before 2.00 PM MONDAY 10 SEPTEMBER 2018.

 Turnitin is a computer programme that detects plagiarised work.
 To submit your answer:

-(i) On the MyUni site for the subject, click on the icon on the bottom left-hand-side of the menu called “Take-Home Class Test”.
+(i) On the MyUni site for the subject, click on the icon on the bottom left-hand-side of the menu called “Take-Home Class Test/Assignment”.
 This will give you access to the submission window.

-(ii) The submission window is called "Submit Take-Home Class Test".
+(ii) The submission window is called "Submit Take-Home Class Test/Assignment".
 Click on the instruction called "View/Complete".

 (iii) Follow the instructions to complete your student details and to upload your answer.